-For translational scientists, it is key to have the most reliable data analysis tools possible to make informed decisions.
-Having reliable kinetic data can help in selecting ideal lead candidates and support healthcare authority submissions - saving time and costs.
 Kinetic data resolves the affinity of an interaction and provides information about the rate and stability of binding.
-The affinity constant, K{D^r} is separated into an association rate constant, k{a^r} , where $K_D = k_d/k_a$
+The affinity constant, $K{D}$, is separated into an association rate constant, $k{a}$, and a dissociation rate constant, $k{d}$, where $K{D} = k_d/k_a$

-Kinetic data introduces the time domain and allows for a better understanding of target occupancy and drug residence time (28, 29).
+Kinetic data introduces the time domain and allows a better understanding of target occupancy and drug residence time (26, 27).
 It may also contribute to the understanding of off-target effects.
 During humanization and re-engineering efforts, it provides detailed information on how structural changes affect binding properties.
-Engineering efforts may involve antigen sites, Fc-receptor binding sites for improved (30-32) or reduced (33) receptor binding, T-cell epitopes (7), introduction of linker positions for antibody drug conjugates (34), and even more complex tasks if the antibody is to be developed into a bi- or multi-specific antibody (16).
-Kinetics is also used in developability assays to study the effects of forced degradation on binding properties (3, 4, 22) and estimate antibody half-life using data on binding to the neonatal Fc-receptor (9).
+Engineering efforts may involve antigen sites, Fc-receptor binding sites for improved (28-30) or reduced (31) receptor binding, T-cell epitopes (15), introduction of linker positions for antibody drug conjugates (32), and even more complex tasks if the antibody is to be developed into a bi- or multi-specific antibody (8).
+Kinetics is also used in developability assays where the effects of forced degradation on binding properties (11, 12, 20) can be studied and binding to the neonatal Fc-receptor can be used to estimate antibody half-life (16).
 Thermodynamic analysis has also been suggested as a tool to assess developability.
-A screening approach to thermodynamics has been described (35) where a favorable ratio of association rate constants determined at 13°C and 37°C was indicative of the binding specificity (Fig 9).
+A screening approach to thermodynamics has been described (33) where a favorable ratio of association rate constants determined at 13°C and 37°C was indicative of the binding specificity.
+BiacoreTM 8K and BiacoreTM 8K+, open up possibilities to perform kinetic and concentration analysis in parallel (Fig 10).